Exclusive: Conoco moves to sell North Sea oilfields: sources

-LONDON (Reuters) - U.S. oil major ConocoPhillips (COP.N) is preparing to sell its North Sea fields as the company focuses on shale operations in its home market, industry and banking sources said.
+LONDON (Reuters) - U.S. oil major ConocoPhillips is preparing to sell its North Sea fields as the company focuses on shale operations in its home market, industry and banking sources said.

 The disposal of Conoco’s North Sea assets after more than 50 years in the British offshore basin could fetch as much as $2 billion, but it was unclear how much of the portfolio would be put up for sale, the three sources said.